Admission to the Au.D. Program

 - Upon admission to the program, applicants will be required to submit official transcripts to the Graduate School.
 The preferred method is an electronic copy sent via e-Scrip or National Student Clearing House.

-Immediately following the deadline, all applicants will be reviewed by the admissions committee.
-Only applicants who are being seriously considered for admission will be invited by the program to an on-campus interview (applicants do not initiate the scheduling of an interview).
-The on-campus interview is mandatory; an applicant’s inability to participate in the interview will most likely result in elimination from consideration of admission.
-Interview dates are typically held on Mondays and Fridays during the last two weeks of February.
+Immediately following the application deadline, all applicants will be reviewed by the admissions committee.
+Only applicants who are being seriously considered for admission will be invited by the program to an on-campus interview (applicants do not initiate the scheduling of an interview).; The on-campus interview is mandatory; an applicant’s inability to participate in the interview will most likely result in elimination from consideration of admission.
+Interview dates are typically held on Fridays during the last two weeks of February and first week of March.
 Applicants should consider their availability to travel during this time when applying; the program will try to schedule interviews with at least 1-2 week’s advance notice.
-Offers of admission will be extended following the completion of all on-campus interviews.